Protect New Jersey’s Waters

 Fish identification can be easy for species caught frequently, but tricky for species new to New Jersey waters.
 An untrained eye can mistake species that look similar.

-Bowfin are native species, actually dating back 250 million years and should be released unharmed.
-However, snakeheads are invasive and should be destroyed and submitted to the Division of Fish and Wildlife for verification.
-Snakeheads have recently been found in the lower Delaware River and some of its tributaries.
+Snakeheads are invasive and should be destroyed.
+They have been found in the lower Delaware River and some of its tributaries.

 American eels are a diadromous native species, using both fresh and marine waters during their lifecycle.
 These eels are found in nearly every waterbody in New Jersey.
 American brook lamprey are a harmless native species that serves as an indicator of clean substrate.
 The Asian swamp eel is an invasive species with documented presence in Silver Lake, a 10-acre waterbody located in Gibbsboro.